Welcome to Flagstaff, AZ.

 Let's dispel some of the most common myths & rumors...

 - You should change strings one at a time to keep tension on the neck.
 Not true!
 Your guitar was built without strings, and most repairs require removal of all the strings, sometimes for an extended period of time.
 All strings need to be removed to oil and condition the fingerboard.
-Complete restringing and adjustments help keep your guitar from tightening up, tonally speaking.
+Complete restringing and adjustments help keep your guitar playing and sounding its best.

 - You don't need to worry about humidity issues because you have a really nice, well-made instrument.
 The opposite is usually the case.
 High-end, solid-wood acoustic guitars are always more sensitive to humidity changes.
-This argument sometimes works with electric guitars, but almost never with acoustics.
+While less of a problem for electric guitars, it's never true for acoustics.
 Remember, stability is always the goal with any guitar to keep it playing properly.

 - You can acclimate your guitar so it won't need humidification.
 This really depends on the guitar, and if you plan on trying this, expect to pay for some major setup work and crack repairs during the 5-10 years it will take for your instrument to "acclimate."
 Some old guitars seem to have stabilized to a degree, but they certainly had unstable lives at one point.
-Specifically speaking, however, no instrument can be truly acclimated to such a drastically variable climate.
-No matter the instrument, wood will warp and crack when exposed to extreme dryness and/or heat for a long enough period.
+However, no instrument can truly be acclimated to such a drastically variable climate.

 - Your guitar is beyond repair.
 Not true!
 Virtually every guitar is fixable, repairable, or re-buildable.
-We regularly fix mistakes and misdiagnoses from other shops and "repair techs" from all over the state of Arizona.
+We regularly fix mistakes and misdiagnoses from other shops.
 Like many things in life, it often comes down to the cost and budget of the job at hand.
-We can do virtually anything imaginable with guitars, including build new necks and reconstruction.
-We can make your instrument sound better, guaranteed!
+We can do virtually anything imaginable with guitars, including large reconstructions.

 First, heat is much worse than cold.
 Not only does heat cause changes to happen more rapidly, it also effects the glue joints... and almost your entire guitar is held together by wood glue!
 Leaving a guitar in a hot car can easily cause braces to come loose and bridges to start pulling off, in addition to other detrimental problems.
 The back window or trunk of a car can reach 180 degrees Fahrenheit in the summer (even hotter in places like Phoenix.)
 Leaving your guitar in a freezing car over night probably won't do any damage (although it's highly unadvised.)
 But leaving it in a vehicle on a summer afternoon can cause hundreds of dollars of damage within an hour or two.
 Leaving your guitar case in the direct sunlight can have a similar effect.
 So can sitting around a hot camp fire and then moving quickly away and into the cold.